wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 ---

 #### 2. Add Secrets
-=== Add Secrets to Rancher Manager
+=== Add Secrets to Rancher Manager (local)

-Because there's a ton of secrets needed these are not stored in the repo.
+There's a ton of secrets needed these are not stored in the repo.
 Instead you need to manually create this secrets in the Rancher Manager cluster.

+Edit and customize this `local-secret.yaml` with your various authentication methods and deploy it to your local cluster

 ```yaml
 apiVersion: v1